Disclaimer: This is Untrue.

 *

-"Amitābha in Wikipedia"
+"Amitābha on Wikipedia"

 https://en.wikipedia.org/wiki/Amitābha